Rabies in Niagara

 • Don't relocate any wild animals

-Have you been bitten by a dog or cat?
+• What to do if bitten by a dog or cat

-Rabies is transmitted through saliva from bites or scratches from infected animals.
+Rabies is spread through saliva from bites or scratches from infected animals.
 If you have been in contact with an animal that might have rabies, you should:

 1. Wash the wound - Use soap and antiseptic under running water for five minutes